Gillespie nets 33, No. 10 Villanova beats No. 8 Friars 89-84

 Villanova never trailed in the second half, but Providence cut it to 82-80 with 50 seconds left on a driving layup by Al Durham.

-But the ball found its way to a wide-open Gillespie on the Wildcats’ next possession, and he calmly knocked down his fifth 3 of the game.
+The Wildcats raced back up the floor and spread the Friars’ defense.
+The ball eventually found its way to a wide-open Gillespie, and he calmly knocked down his fifth 3 of the game.
 Durham missed at the other end and Villanova was able to close the game out at the free throw line.

+”We’ve been through that situation so many times. .
+I was really just going to read it and make the right play,” Gillespie said. ”I had the open shot and I took it.”

+Moore and Gillespie – the Wildcats’ two scorers – were productive despite playing in just their fourth and third games, respectively, since suffering ankle sprains.

 The Wildcats will host the final regular-season meeting between the teams on March 1.